2devs-team/reactter/README.md

   AppController() {
     Timer.periodic(Duration(seconds: 1), (_) => count.increment());

-    // Tracking of changes via a useEffect UseEffect(() {
-      print("UseEffect | Count: ${count.value}");
-    }, [count], this);
+    // Print count value every second
+    Reactter.on(
+      count,
+      Lifecycle.didUpdate,
+      (_, __) => print("Count: ${count.value}",
+    );
   }
 }
 ```

 ## Dependency injection

-With Reactter, you can create, delete and access the desired object from a single location([`ReactterInstanceManager`](https://pub.dev/documentation/reactter/latest/core/ReactterInstanceManager-mixin.html)), and you can do it from anywhere in the code, thanks to reactter's dependency injection system.
+With Reactter, you can create, delete and access the desired object from a single location, and you can do it from anywhere in the code, thanks to reactter's dependency injection system.

 Dependency injection offers several benefits.
 It promotes the principle of inversion of control, where the control over object creation and management is delegated to Reactter.
 This improves code modularity, reusability, and testability.It also simplifies the code by removing the responsibility of creating dependencies from individual classes, making them more focused on their core functionality.